CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 We also refer to discussions on AALE/human-AAS context Legal Objects and Legal Functions in recent Live sessions, in particular 3rd Live session in Berlin, with Beth, Cem & Jim, Dazza, Bryan, Brenden, and Silke.

+##### Interoperability aspect-
-Intuitively we should still move ahead in a totally independent fashion with regard to specific AALE B/L/T/ design, but bear in mind the issues of interoperability and/or parallelism with the SALI LMSS features.
+Intuitively we should still move ahead in a totally independent fashion with regard to specific AALE B/L/T/ design, but bear in mind the issues of _interoperability_ and/or parallelism with the SALI LMSS features.
 More on this below.
 Also, it could be that some of the most (though SQL-based) features of SALI LMSS may be sort of extracted, and integrated with the AALE B/L/T/ design either as a plug-in or as one of the AALE components.
 In which case the extracted SALI LMS relevant features become wrapped up within the AALE B/L/T/ construct.
 Intuitively it should matter whether we "like" or not integrating some of SALI LMSS upcoming APIs with the various AALE B/L/T/ construct-based Protocols.
 So we need to dig more these aspects maybe.

 #